noahc3/SDSetup/README.md

 Homebrew SD Setup is a web application written in C# (and a little bit of JavaScript) running on Blazor.
 The app lets you select the homebrew applications and custom firmwares you want, and quickly create a zip archive to extract to your SD card.
 The Ninite for your game consoles.

 ## Compatibility
-The application has been verified working in Chrome, Firefox and Edge on Windows 10, as well as Chrome and Firefox on Android.
+The application has been verified working in Chrome, Firefox, Opera and Edge on Windows 10, as well as Chrome and Firefox on Android.
 Other browsers are likely to work fine as long as they support WebAssembly or asm.js, and ES6.

 Internet Explorer is explicitly incompatible due to lack of ES6 support.